Generating a Test Dataset with niceML¶

 More information about what kind of data is generated and the corresponding folder structure is provided here.

-Step 3: Customizing Data Generation (Optional)
+Step 3: Customizing Data Generation (Optional)¶

 niceML generates sample images with numbers placed randomly.
 However, you can further customize the data generation process according to your requirements.
 This includes defining the number of images you need, specifying the maximum number to display on the images, and configuring other generation options.

-Make sure to rerun the niceml gendata command, to create your new test data set.
+Make sure to rerun the niceml gendata

-Set the output directory of the test data
+Set the output directory of the test data¶

-The test data will be written to your data directory set in the .env file.
-To change the direcory, modify the .env file in your project directory.
-Uncomment and adjust the following parameter as needed:
+The test data will be written to your data directory set in the .env

-Set the number of test images to be generated
+Set the number of test images to be generated¶

-Modify the .env file in your project directory.
-Uncomment and adjust the following parameter as needed:
+file in your project directory.
+Uncomment and adjust

 # Optional for number data generation